Personal papers of Russell L. Wiley

 [Information retrieved in part from Wiley's family.]

-4 Linear Feet (4 boxes + 1 oversize folder)
+4 Linear Feet (4 boxes + 3 oversize boxes, 3 LP records)

 Language of Materials